 Multi-factor authentication can be enabled for accounts accessing Axiom and Portals.
 Multi-factor authentication (MFA) is a security mechanism that requires access to more than one device (typically a computer and a phone) to access an application.
 It is becoming increasingly common for websites with sensitive content such as banks and social media services to encourage, or even require, it of their users.
 Veracross uses time-based one-time passwords (TOTP), an industry standard mechanism supported by many authenticator apps.

-If you choose to use MFA, you need to provide your own recommendations to your constituents on which authenticator app to use, e.g., Google Authenticator, Authy, Duo, 1Password, or LastPass.
+If you choose to use MFA, you need to provide your own recommendations to your constituents on which authenticator app to use.
+Examples of authenticator apps that support TOTP include Google Authenticator, Authy, Duo, 1Password, Microsoft Authenticator, and LastPass.

 Recommended Pathway to Requiring Multi-Factor Authentication